 At around the same time I worked in the seminary one of my Mentors advised me to write down all the work I do on a particular day in a journal.
 It was one of the best pieces of advice I received ever, and I am advising you to do the same.
 Evaluating that list at the end of the day helps you figure out how well you have managed your time, recognize, and reorganize your priorities and hold yourself accountable as well.
 Above all, it will come in handy in case you want to request a salary increment or your boss wants to know what you are doing.

 At the start, I used a manual approach with a journal.
-As time went by, I realized it’s not the most efficient method and switched to many automated methods like software programmes made to serve that exact purpose.
+As time went by, I realized it was not the most efficient method and switched to many automated methods like software programmes made to serve that exact purpose.
 There are many software and apps out there that you can use to keep a record of the work you do but I recommend Jibble.
 It’s cloud-based software meaning your records are accessible from anywhere in the world.
 It has apps for Windows, macOS, Android, and iOS as well.
 They offer a free edition if you are worried about the cost.

 Honour Your Sabbath

 Simply put take a day off.
 As men, we are often driven by our passion to achieve.
 It’s not wrong but overdoing it isn’t smart.
 Work six days a week as much as you can and set the day left as your sabbath and guard it with your life.
-My day off is Monday and I don’t even answer the phone or reply to texts because if I don’t honor my Sabbath myself how can I expect others to do so?
+My day off is Monday and I don’t even answer the phone or reply to texts because if I don’t honour my Sabbath myself how can I expect others to do so?
 Of course, there are occasional exceptions but working on your day off shouldn’t become a regular occurrence.

 In addition to a sabbath or a day off I also take legit breaks while at work.
 As a desk jockey, I remain seated for many hours while at work.
 Breaks allow my mind and body to rest in addition to boosting my productivity.
 Among the other benefits are the opportunity to stretch my fatigued muscles, get comfort from prolonged positions and postures, and retain any information I learned in the previous hour or so.
 You can even consider a killer nap.
 Don’t feel guilty for taking a day off or breaks while at work.
 As Bob Goff says, rest is holy!

 Working smarter, not harder, is the key to increased productivity.
 Working intelligently increases productivity and creativity while conserving energy for the things that matter most, such as your family.
 If you looked closely, you would know that some of the top entrepreneurs in the world are individuals known for working smarter not harder.
-The bottom-line is You should work to live, not the other way around.
+The bottom line is You should work to live, not the other way around.
 It is my hope the three principles I shared with you today will help you do just that.